British personnel are to be trained in using a General Atomics UAV

 Britain is working toward setting up a joint Predator unmanned aerial vehicle unit with the U.S., one of a raft of moves emerging from a top-level military meeting that included USAF Gen. Richard Myers, chairman of the Joint Chiefs of Staff.
 British personnel are soon to begin training in using the General Atomics Predator UAV, with the possibility they will then be deployed to form a U.K.-U.S. operations unit in Iraq.
 Alongside the creation of the Predator unit, the meeting, held ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Moves Toward Predator Operations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Moves Toward Predator Operations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.